onogrindzmanoa/onogrindzmanoa.github.io/index.md

 This milestone started on November 6, 2018 and ended on November 15, 2018.

-The goal of Milestone 1 is to create a set of HTML pages providing a mockup of the pages in the system along with a functional landing page with a user login option.
+The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system along with a functional landing page with a user login option.

 [See Milestone 1 on GitHub](https://github.com/onogrindzmanoa/onogrindzmanoa/projects/1)